2025-04-04 - Congratulations to Markelle Scott for being awarded a 2025-26 Auburn University Undergraduate Research Fellowship! Photo. Photo.

 2024-03-13 - Riese lab alumnus (and soon-to-be AU HCOP PharmD alumnus) Jessica Vail has been matched to a PGY1 residency at the DCH Regional Medical Center in Tuscaloosa, Alabama.
 Congratulations to Jessica on this well-deserved opportunity!

 2024-03-07 - David presented a University of Alabama - Birmingham O'Neal Comprehensive Cancer Center/ Cancer Biology and Immunology Seminar - "Do ERBB4 Heterodimers Drive BRAF WT Melanomas?"
-Link to PowerPoint Slides.
+PowerPoint Slides.

 2024-02-15 - The Riese Lab has published a report in Protocols.io that describes our protocol for stable transfection of plasmid DNA into adherent rodent cells using calcium phosphate.
-Link to publication.
+Publication.

 2024-02-08 - The Riese lab has published a report in Protocols.io that describes the generation of recombinant retroviral expression vectors that contain the dominant negative mutant alleles of EGFR and ERBB2.
-Link to publication
+Publication.

 2023-12-22 - NIH/NCI grant application 1R15CA280767 has been funded, effective January 1, 2024!
 Congratulations to the Riese and Arnold labs for this tremendous achievement!